iWood25/macphun/README.md

 #GIT development

-you need to install "bower install"
+you need to install:
+	-"bower install";
+	-"gulp install";